chromawoods/instaFilta/README.md

 Highlighting matching text
 --------------------------
 When filtering out list items, it might be valuable to highlight exactly what part of the text was matched.
 We can do this using the `markMatches` option.
-If set to `true`, the match will get wrapped by a span, having the `matchCssClass` option CSS class.
+If set to `true`, the match will get wrapped by a span, having the `matchCssClass` option CSS class (which defaults to `instafilta-match`).
 Use this class to style the match within the item text.

 Usage
 -----